 Who it’s best for

-The recurve crossbow is ideal for the people who enjoy simplicity in their hunting equipment.
-If you want the most durable equipment that will last for many years without breaking and without sophisticated maintenance, than the recurve is for you.
+The recurve crossbow is ideal for people who enjoy simplicity in their hunting equipment.
+If you want the most durable equipment that will last for many years without breaking and without sophisticated maintenance, then the recurve is for you.
 Good for beginners and seasoned hunters alike.

 Top 3 Recurve Crossbows

 The pulley system gives the crossbow a mechanical advantage.
-First off, the strings are more rigid and stiff, which gives more power when shooting, because energy is not dissipated in limb movement.
-As you draw the strings, the cams rotate and give the so-called “let-off” effect, which basically means that less draw weight is required for the same power.
-The increase in efficiency is about 33%, simply by using the pulley system.
-This makes the compound crossbow easier to cock , and also exerts less mechanical stress on the trigger mechanism.
+First off, the strings are more rigid and stiff, which provides more power when shooting.
+As you draw the strings, the cams rotate and give the so-called “let-off” effect, which means that less draw weight is required for the same power.
+The increase in efficiency is about 33%, only by using the pulley system.
+It makes the compound crossbow easier to cock and also exerts less mechanical stress on the trigger mechanism.

 - faster than the recurve